 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 But as we met, for some strange reason, in that very spot, there was enough space for us to drive off the road so that the truck could pass.

-We stopped the car by the beginning of the hike to Reykjadalur valley, as we saw in the distance that there were many big trucks and filming in process in the exact geothermal area, where we were headed.
+We stopped the car at the beginning of the hike to Reykjadalur valley because we saw in the distance many big trucks and filming was in process in the exact geothermal area, where we were headed.

+The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland